 Nothing says Fall like pumpkin flavored everything!
 Admittedly pumpkin recipes can be a bit of an overkill this time of year and maybe just a smidge annoying?
 But if annoying tastes this good…bring on the eye roll!

-Eggs, half and half, pumpkin puree (not pumpkin pie filling), all whipped up and poured over a pound of day old bread!
+Combine eggs, half and half, pumpkin puree (not pumpkin pie filling), and pour over a pound of day old bread.
 Brioche works great as would Challah.
-Buy it uncut if possible so you can slice into big chunks.
+Buy it unsliced if possible, so you can slice into big chunks.
 If you can’t find either of those, use a loaf of Texas Toast in a pinch!